 Cold and flu season is ramping up just in time for the busiest travel season of the year.
-Airlines are expecting to see 24.6 million passengers over the Thanksgiving holiday.
-However, the American Lung Association has reported that up to 20 percent of these passengers will be bringing along more than just their luggage—they’ll also be carrying the influenza virus.
+Airlines are expecting to see a record-breaking 30.6 million passengers over the Thanksgiving holiday.

 MYTH: Your immune system functions the same on the ground and in the air.

 When your ride is cruising at 30,000 feet, your immune system is crying out for help.
 What makes this happen?
 Low humidity.

 Humidity levels are usually 10 percent or below at that elevation.
 Because of the extremely dry air, the mucus membranes in your nose, mouth, and throat dry out.
 Under normal circumstances, that mucus catches germs before they invade your body.
 But, when your passages are dry, germs get a free pass right into your body.

 Yes, airplanes carry around a lot of germs, but one independent study found that the number of germs and microorganisms found on planes is actually lower than what you’d find in office buildings, on a city street and on public transportation like buses and trains.

 Where are an airplane’s germiest places?
 The bathroom, the pull-down tray table, and aisle seats.
 Since the flu and common respiratory illnesses are rarely airborne, you’re most likely to pick up a sickness from these places.

 Tips for Not Getting Sick on a Flight: